-The Binhamy moated site (see Appendix 1 for Listing text), to the south of the proposed development site, consists of a sub-rectangular enclosure c.0.3ha in extent, defined by a mostly dry moat c.10m wide and c.2.2m deep.
+The Binhamy moated site (see Appendix 1 for Listing text), to the east of the proposed development site, consists of a sub-rectangular enclosure c.0.3ha in extent, defined by a mostly dry moat c.10m wide and c.2.2m deep.
 The moat has a partial inner bank, and there are outer banks formed of up-cast material on three sides.
 The interior contains mounds, hollows and remnants of walling.
 The site is thought to be the site of 'Bynnamy' or 'Binamy Castle', built in the early 14th century by Ralph de Blanchminster, Lord of the Manor of Stratton, with a license to crenellate acquired in January 1335.
-In the post-medieval period the site was used as an orchard, and listed as Blawmangers Orchard in the 1840 tithe apportionment; the field to the north was listed as Blawmangers Plot.
+In the post-medieval period the site was used as an orchard, and listed as Blawmangers Orchard in the 1840 tithe apportionment.